aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Bootstrap seed
      - Random seed for the bootstrap repeats (hexidecimal input).

+   * - Show QQ plot
+     - Display a quantile-quantile plot of the model against the data distribution.
+The quantile for the model is taken using the cumulative probability of the data as k / (n + 1).

 The analysis extracts the tracks and filters them to stationary molecules.
 A histogram of residence times is created and fit using the exponential model (see :numref:`Figure %s <fig_residence_time_analysis_histogram>`).
 Fit progress is recorded in the ``ImageJ`` log window.
 Bootstrapping is optionally used on the data to produce a 95% confidence interval for the fit parameters.

 .. _fig_residence_time_analysis_histogram: